WordPress/openverse/documentation/meta/incidents/index.md

 - **Stabilized** - The incident is no longer directly disrupting service.
 Root causes may still be unknown.
 - **Under investigation** - The root causes of the incident are being researched.
 Stabilized but not yet resolved.
+Fixes may be identified but not yet implemented.
-- **Resolved** - The incident is stable, and long-term fixes to prevent future occurrences or other mitigations have been identified.
+- **Resolved** - The incident is stable, and short-term/immediate fixes to prevent future occurrences have been implemented.
+Long-term fixes and improvements may still be open for work to be prioritized along with all other work.
 - **Reviewed** - A retrospective has been completed for the incident.

 As you might expect, incidents can be _destabilized_ if they reoccur, and the state should roll back to "Stabilization pending".
 Some incidents may not require further investigation once they are stabilized and can be immediately resolved.
+If more than 48 hours have elapsed from the resolution of an incident and it recurs, a new incident should be created.

 ```{mermaid}
 graph LR